+Accounted dangerous folly: why then, alas!
+Do I put up that womanly defence, To say, I have done no harm?
+What are these faces?
+Enter Murderers.
+Mur.
+Where is your husband?
+L. Macd.
+I hope, in no place so unsanctified, Where such as thou may'st find him.
+He's a traitor.
+Mur.
 Son.
-He has kill'd me, mother; run away, I pray you!
+Thou liest, thou shaq-hair'd villain!
+Mur.
+What, you egg!
+[Stabbing him.
+Young fry of treachery!
+Son.
+He has kill'd me, mother: Run away, I pray you!
 [Dies.
-[Exit Lady Macduff, crying "Murder!" and pursued by the Murderers.

-SCENE III. -- England.
+[Exit Lady Macduff, crying "Murther!" and pursued by the Murderers.
+126 SCENE III. -- England.
 A room in the King's palace.
 Enter Malcolm and Macduff.
 Mal.
 Let us seek out some desolate shade, and there Weep our sad bosoms empty.
 Macd.
 Let us rather Hold fast the mortal sword, and like good men Bestride our down-fall'n birthdom.
 Each new morn, New widows howl, new orphans cry; new sorrows Strike heaven on the face, that it resounds As if it felt with Scotland, and yell'd out Like syllable of dolour.
 What I believe, I 'll wail; Mal.
 What know, believe; and what I can redress, As I shall find the time to friend, I will.
 What you have spoke, it may be so, perchance.
-This tyrant, whose sole name blisters our tongues, Was once thought honest: you have lov'd him well; He hath not touch'd you yet.
-I am young; but something You may deserve of him through me, and wisdom 111 To offer up a weak, poor, innocent lamb, To appease an angry god.
+This tyrant, whose sole name blisters our tongues, Was once thought honest: you have lov'd him well; 127

+He hath not touch'd you yet.
+I am young; but something You may deserve of him through me, and wisdom To offer up a weak, poor, innocent lamb, T' appease an angry god.
 Macd.
 I am not treacherous.
 Mal.
 But Macbeth is.
 A good and virtuous nature may recoil, In an imperial charge.
-But I shall crave your pardon: That which you are my thoughts cannot transpose Angels are bright still, though the brightest fell: Though all things foul would wear the brows of grace, Yet grace must still look so.
+But I shall crave your pardon: That which you are my thoughts cannot transpose: Angels are bright still, though the brightest fell: Though all things foul would wear the brows of grace, Yet Grace must still look so.
 Macd.
 I have lost my hopes.
 Mal.
 Perchance even there where I did find my doubts.
-Why in that rawness left you wife and child (Those precious motives, those strong knots of love), Without leave-taking? -- I pray you, Let not my jealousies be your dishonours, But mine own safeties: you may be rightly just, Whatever I shall think.
+Why in that rawness left you wife and child

+(Those precious motives, those strong knots of love), Without leave-taking? -- I pray you, Let not my jealousies be your dishonours, But mine own safeties: you may be rightly just, Whatever I shall think.
+Macd.
 Bleed, bleed, poor country!
-Macd.
 Great tyranny, lay thou thy basis sure.
-For goodness dare not check thee! wear thou thy wrongs;

-The title is affeer'd! -- Fare thee well, lord: I would not be the villain that thou think'st For the whole space that 's in the tyrant's grasp, And the rich East to boot.
+For goodness dare not check thee! wear thou thy wrongs; The title is affeer'd! -- Fare thee well, Lord: I would not be the villain that thou think'st For the whole space that's in the tyrant's grasp, And the rich East to boot.
 Mal.
 Be not offended: I speak not as in absolute fear of you.
-I think our country sinks beneath the yoke; It weeps, it bleeds; and each new day a gash Is added to her wounds: I think, withal, There would be hands uplifted in my right; And here, from gracious England, have I offer Of goodly thousands: but, for all this, When I shall tread upon the tyrant's head, Or wear it on my sword, yet my poor country Shall have more vices than it had before, More suffer, and more sundry ways than ever, By him that shall succeed.
+I think our country sinks beneath the yoke; It weeps, it bleeds; and each new day a gash Is added to her wounds: I think, withal, There would be hands uplifted in my right;

+Of goodly thousands: but, for all this, When I shall tread upon the tyrant's head, Or wear it on my sword, yet my poor country Shall have more vices than it had before, More suffer, and more sundry ways than ever, By him that shall succeed.
 Macd.
-What should he be?
+Macd.
+Mat should he be?
 Mal.
-It is myself I mean; in whom I know All the particulars of vice so grafted, That, when they shall be open'd, black Macbeth Will seem as pure as snow; and the poor state Esteem him as a lamb, being compar'd With my confineless harms.
-Not in the legions Macd.
+It is myself I mean; in whom I know All the particulars of vice so grafted, That, when they shall be open'd, black Macbeth Will seem as pure as snow; and the poor State Esteem him as a lamb, being compar'd